 - Cocaine is a stimulant.
 Stimulants speed up the neurotransmitters in the brain, which can cause feelings of anxiety.

 - Anxiety can also occur during cocaine withdrawal.
 When coming down from stimulants, the brain’s neurotransmitters can drop dramatically.
 This leads to feelings of depression and anxiety as the brain is trying to normalize.

 - Some side effects of cocaine use can evolve into anxiety.
-For example, insomnia is a common side effect of cocaine addiction, and not getting enough sleep can lead to even worse feelings of stress, and anxiousness.
+For example, insomnia is a common side effect of cocaine addiction, and not getting enough sleep can lead to even worse feelings of stress and anxiety.